 - Skiing on Lake Jerilderie is a favourite summer past-time for locals and visitors.

-- Golfing escapes are assured with excellent greens situated adjacent to Billabong Creek.
-It’s home to the Jerilderie Sports Club’, along with Lawn Bowls, Tennis and Club facilities.
+- Jerildrie has an excellent golf course located next to Billabong Creek.
+It’s home to the Jerilderie Sports Club, along with Lawn Bowls, Tennis and Club facilities.

 - The community Gym and indoor facilities are located adjacent to the Sports Club, making it a one-stop-shop for sport and leisure.

-- Football and Netball are important to the life of Jerilderie and are located on Monash Park
+- AFL football and netball are important to the life of Jerilderie and are played at Monash Park.

 You'll find a great range of eateries and food outlets in Jerilderie.
 There's cafes, a bakery, great pub and club food, restaurants and roadhouse and service station facilities.